codinux-gmbh/quarkus-elasticsearch-logger/README.md

 ## Features

 - Logs directly to Elasticsearch
+- Uses the OpenSearchClient so that Elasticsearch 7, Elasticsearch 8 and OpenSearch are supported
-- Buffers messages and sends them asynchronously each 100 ms (configurable) in a bulk message to Elasticsearch to reduce round trips(?)
+- Buffers messages and sends them asynchronously each 100 ms (configurable) in a bulk message to Elasticsearch to reduce round trip times and load on Elasticsearch
 - Supports timestamps with nanoseconds resolution (if supported by system), see [Nanosecond timestamp precision](#nanosecond-timestamp-precision)
 - Supports MDC and NDC
 - Supports retrieving and logging pod and Kubernetes info in Kubernetes environments